Juhee Prasad Updated On: 12 Oct, 2018 12:35 IST

 4. I have not completed any graduation course but I am in the final year of a professional course, am I eligible for CAT?

-No, for applying CAT you should fulfill any one of the following conditions:
+No, for applying in CAT you should fulfill any one of the following conditions:

 5. I am not pursuing or completed my Bachelor’s degree or any Professional degree like CA/CS/ICWA etc., am I eligible to appear for CAT?

-As per CAT Criteria you have to mention Aggregate percentage of marks for all subjects irrespective of your Board regulations.
+As per CAT criteria, you have to mention the aggregate percentage of marks for all subjects irrespective of your Board regulations.

 7. Can I appear CAT for practice purpose, though I am aware that I am not eligible?